mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 ### Immutable Classes

 In the previous versions, an unhandled exception messages are being thrown if the immutable classes are used as the models.
-However, in order to strengthen the support to the F# programming language, the support to immutable classes has been introduced.
+However, in order to strengthen the support to F# programming language, the support to immutable classes has been introduced.

 ```csharp
 public class Person